 Whales and dolphins have ears, but their ear canals do not open to the outside.
-They don’t have external ears that stick out like we do.
+They don’t have external ears that stick out like ours do.

 Whales and dolphins generally hear sounds through special structures in their jawbones, with fatty lobes near the jaw being connected to the inner ear.

 Once the vibrations reach the inner ear, neural impulses are sent to the brain.